PaoloGitAccount/BlockedDomain/README.md

 ---

 ## Improvements
+Possible Improvements in new version:
-GraphQL for efficient data fetching.
+- GraphQL for efficient data fetching.

-ML.Net for Machine learning.
+- ML.Net for Machine learning.